xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 Envelope detectors run an exponential moving avarage (EMA) of the incoming signal.
 They are used as a part of the most DRC components.
 Can also be used to implement the UV meters.

+Attack and release times converted to alpha coefficients, so that the shorter the time the bigger the alpha.
+Large alpha will result in the envelope be more reactive to the input samples.
+Attack or release alpha will be chosen to run an EMA according to the difference of the input level and the current envelope.

+The C struct below is used for all the envelope detector implementetions.

 .. doxygenstruct:: env_detector_t
     :members: